Best Life Insurance for 40-Year Olds in 2025

 Buy Life Insurance as Young as Possible

-The younger you are, the less expensive your life insurance coverage tends to be.
-Although you can't turn back time and decide to buy life insurance earlier, you can purchase coverage today and secure lower rates at your current age.
+The younger you are, the less expensive your life insurance coverage.
+You can't turn back time and buy life insurance earlier, but you can purchase coverage today and secure lower rates at your current age.

 3. 3